tayapro/just-works/README.md

 On the HEPY website, the first thing the user sees is a large photo of a cute black pug wearing a bright yellow raincoat. <br>
 On mobile devices, this image takes up the entire screen, and the tagline with the subscribe button is superimposed over the picture. <br>
-In the desktop version, the pug's photo has a black shadow on the right side of the screen.
+In the desktop version, the pug's photo has a black shadow on the right and bottom sides of the screen.

 <p float="left">
   <img src="assets/images/readme/f02_desktop.png" width="500" alt="dog wearing yellow raincoat"/>